Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 personnel during normal business hours all escrow and trustee records and related documents maintained in connection with the practice of auctioneering, conducting an auction, or providing an auction service within 24 hours after a request from Department personnel.

-or her practice, including but not limited to false records or reports filed with State agencies.
+licensee's practice, including but not limited to false records or reports filed with State agencies.

 (18) Failing to voluntarily furnish copies of all